GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
-I would do things and they would just turn out right.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts